lwmqn/shepherd/README.md

     ```

     * Note
-        - The diffrence between `'devChange'` and `'devNotify'` is that data along with `'devNotify'` is which a qnode like to notify even if there is no change of it.
+        - The diffrence between `'devChange'` and `'devNotify'` is that data along with `'devNotify'` is what a qnode like to notify of even if there is no change of it.
 A periodical notification is a good example, a qnode has to report something under observation even there is no change of that thing.
         - If qserver does notice there is really something changed, it will then fire `'devChange'` to report the change(s).
 It is suggested to use `'devChange'` indication to update your GUI views, and to use `'devNotify'` indication to log data.

 * ##### devStatus
-    When there is a qnode going online, going offline, or going to sleep, qserver will fire an `'ind'` event along this type of indication.
+    Fired when there is a qnode going online, going offline, or going to sleep.

     * msg.type: `'devStatus'`
     * msg.qnode: `qnode`